Tips for building your first website!

 Producing a small website first then adding pages and posts on a regular basis is a great way to solve two problems.
-By launching your website with as little as one page gets your website found on the web sooner rather than later.
+By launching your website with as little as one-page gets your website found on the web sooner rather than later.
 That means that your website will be registered by the search engines while your competitors are still thinking about their color scheme.
 Secondly, Google likes it when a website is consistently publishing content.
-So, as you are building out the rest of your website on a schedule your are increasing your search engine ranking.
+So, as you are building out the rest of your website on a schedule you are increasing your search engine ranking.

 Branding – Hire a professional